-For composite cure, 68% of patients experienced a significant, clinically meaningful cure of both a grade zero or one collarette and erythema score at day 43 compared to 20% on vehicle (p<0.0001), with significant improvements seen as early as day 8.
-Additionally, 13.4% of patients on TP-03 achieved a complete composite cure based on a composite of collarette cure and erythema cure compared to 1.0% on vehicle (p<0.0001) at day 43.
+For composite cure, 13.4% of patients on TP-03 achieved a complete cure based on a composite endpoint of collarette cure and erythema cure compared to 1.0% on vehicle (p<0.0001) at day 43.
 Results for complete erythema cure (19% of patients on TP-03 compared to 7% of patients on vehicle, p<0.0001) and one grade or more erythema improvement (45% of patients on TP-03 compared to 28% of patients on vehicle, p=0.0002) were also statistically significant.
 Additionally, 92% of TP-03 patients reported that the drop comfort was neutral to very comfortable.
-There were no serious treatment-related adverse events nor any treatment-related adverse events leading to treatment discontinuation.
+There were no serious treatment-related adverse events nor any treatment-related adverse events location to treatment discontinuation.

-In July 24, 2021, we presented additional data from the Saturn-1 Trial at the American Society of Cataract and Refractive Surgery 2021 Annual Meeting demonstrating high treatment response rates, and reinforcing the potential of TP-03 to be the standard of care for Demodex blepharitis patients.
+In July 2021, we presented additional data from the Saurn-1 Trial at the American Society of Cataract and Refractive Surgery 2021 Annual Meeting demonstrating high treatment response rates, and reinforcing the potential of TP-03 to be the standard of care for Demodex blepharitis patients.

-- 95% of TP-03 patients showed a significant improvement in mite count, achieving ≤0.5 mites per lash - 93% of TP-03 patients improved by at least one collarette grade
+- .
+95% of TP-03 patients showed a significant improvement in mite count, achieving ≤0.5 mites per lash - .
+93% of TP-03 patients improved by at least one collarette grade

-We also announced results from additional Saturn-1 safety analysis, which reinforced TP-03's positive safety profile, revealing that TP-03 had no clinically significant adverse effect on multiple safety measures including Corrected Distance Visual Acuity ("CDVA"), corneal staining, and intraocular pressure ("IOP"), and no significant findings from slit lamp biomicroscopy or fundus exam.
-In addition, no impact to endothelial cell density ("ECD") was seen in a subset of 21 patients.
-ECD will be further evaluated as part of the Saturn-2 trial plan.
-We believe that the results from our Saturn-1 trial, along with previously announced data, reinforce that TP-03 is potentially safe to use in a broad patient population.
+We also announced results from an additional Saturn-1 safety analysis, which reinforced TP-03's positive profile, revealing that TP-03 had no clinically significant adverse effect on multiple safety measures including Corrected Distance Visual Acuity ("CDVA"), corneal staining, and intraocular pressure ("IOP"), and no significant findings from slit lamp biomicroscopy or fundus exam in the study.
+In addition, no impact to endothelial cell density ("ECD") was demonstrated in a subset of 21 patients.
+ECD was further evaluated as part of the Saturn-2 trial plan and also demonstrated no impact.
+We believe that the results from our Saturn-1 trial, along with previously announced data, reinforce TP-03's potential, if approved.